jameyquinn/jameyquinn.github.io/README.md

 * appointee

-> "Deciding not to decide" is a perfectly good decision.
+> "Deciding not to decide" is a perfectly good decision and one that should always be considered.

-Deciding not to decide also a sound decision when it is deliberate.
-Not making a decision might feel unnatural or even wrong.
-It’s a valid course of action as any other, and it must always be on the table.

 ### Communication